TruNorth Blogs

 Claiming Strategies:

-• If you need income early, claiming at 62 may be necessary, but it could result in permanently reduced benefits.
+• If you need income early, claiming at 62 may be necessary, but it results in permanently reduced benefits.

 • If you can wait until 70, you maximize your monthly Social Security check.